 With her distinctive ice maiden delivery, CLAUDIA BRÜCKEN is the undoubted queen of cinematic avant pop.
 She first came to prominence with PROPAGANDA and the Trevor Horn produced film noir drama of ‘Dr Mabuse’.

 Although her catalogue is wide and varied, she is perhaps still very much regarded as a cult figure on the music scene.
 The Electricity Club offers a twenty track Beginner’s Guide to her work… Continue Reading ›

 In a career of thirty years, CLAUDIA BRÜCKEN has released just seven full length albums including what turned out to be one-offs with PROPAGANDA, ACT and ONETWO.
 Her third solo album ‘Where Else…’ sees a development of the more conventional musical template showcased on 2012’s ‘The Lost Are Found’.

 New collaborators always bring fresh results and it would appear ‘Where Else…’ is a reaction to the synthetic nature of ONETWO.
 None more so than with the superb lead single ‘Nevermind’.
 Continue Reading ›

 Claudia Brücken’s ‘This Time’ career celebration at The Scala in London was without doubt, one of the best live presentations of 2011.
 On this wonderful evening, the first lady of cinematic electronic pop was joined by some very special guests for an unforgettable and almost certainly unrepeatable concert.

-Claudia Brücken and musical partner Paul Humphreys kindly invited The Electricity Club to their London studio to talk about the forthcoming 'This Happened' live DVD and reminisce about that wonderful evening at The Scala last March.
+Claudia Brücken and musical partner Paul Humphreys kindly invited The Electricity Club to their London studio to reminisce about that wonderful evening at The Scala last March.
 Continue Reading ›